rickb777/genlist/Unified.md

  * **Find** - finds a match in the sequence, if there is one.
  * **ToList** - returns the sequence as a list (for lists, this is a type conversion only because it's a list already)

-In addition, `ExampleList` has the following extra methods:
+In addition, the listDocumentatio has the following extra methods:

  * **HeadOption**, **TailOption** - gets the first/last item in the list, if there is one.